How do you sign "love", "fall in love", "love at first sight", "KISS-FIST" in American Sign Language?

 Pronunciation/articulation: Two-handed "S" hands (handshape), palms in (orientation), in contact with the torso with crossed arms (location), move toward the torso (movement).

-Meaning: have a great affection or liking for; "love it"; a favorite.
+Meaning (love it): have a great affection or liking for; "love it"; a favorite.

 Unlike the other ASL signword "love" which is used to refer to the emotional affection for another person as in "I love you.", the ASL word "love-it" also known as the gloss KISS-FIST is usually referred to an object, an activity, or a person (as in admiration or favorite).
 E.g. "I love playing soccer."
 This sign is sometimes fluid in contexts that it can mean a favorite (which has multiple signwords).